A Bespoke Uzbekistan Tour

-This imaginatively designed 11-day itinerary give you the chance to not only be dazzled by some of the most famous sights of the Silk Road, but also get under the skin of this intriguing post-Soviet nation – to meet artists, celebrate the Spring Novruz festival, learn about the political and economic reforms of the last few years, eat with families and walk in the little-visited mountains south of Samarkand.
+This imaginatively designed 11-day itinerary give you the chance to not only be dazzled by some of the most famous sights of the Silk Road, but also get under the skin of this intriguing post-Soviet nation – to meet artists, celebrate the Spring Novruz festival, eat with families and walk in the little-visited mountains south of Samarkand.

 You’ll wander the dusty alleyways of Khiva, the UNESCO-listed desert citadel; be awed by the turquoise domes of Samarkand and Bukhara; clamber amongst the ruins of ancient desert fortresses; haggle in bazaars; meet famous Uzbek designers; eat vibrant Central Asian food and follow in the footsteps of Marco Polo, Ibn Battuta and more.
 It’s no surpise that Uzbekistan is widely seen as one of the world’s most up-and-coming destinations.

 As you’ll be in Uzbekistan during the Novruz festival – also known as the Persian New Year – this immersive, culture-laden trip also incorporates a range of Novruz food and traditions; from eating sumalak and haft-sin to watching kupkari, the Central Asian version of polo.
 After seeing this, the Cowdray Gold Cup will never be the same again!